jomefavourite/Blog-posts/ckwkapzry03ia22s11vq63gcl.md

 ## VS Code Version Control: Understanding the basics of  Git operations # 1

-Visual Studio Code (VS Code) is one of the most used Integrated Development Environment (IDE) with lots of features, which most users don't know about (including myself, I can't say I've used all the features that VS Code provides 😃).
+Visual Studio Code (VS Code) is one of the most used Integrated Development Environments (IDE) with lots of features which most users don't know about (including myself, I can't say I've used all the features that VS Code provides 😃).

-So in this article, we'll look into a feature we developers would probably use frequently in VS Code which is the Version Control feature called Source Control in VS Code.
-Understanding some of the various operations it provides, how they translate to the Git commands and how the operations are useful for managing source control in VS Code.
+So in this article, we'll look into a feature we developers would probably use frequently in VS Code: the Version Control feature called Source Control in VS Code.
+Understanding some of the various operations, how they translate to the Git commands and how the operations are useful for managing source control in VS Code.

 > **Note:** Please feel free to jump around the Table of Content cause you might not need all the information if you already know about them, but you could read all and probably learn something new